Uniqueness of dg enhancements for the derived category of a Grothendieck category: The case of the derived category of a Grothendieck category

 Consider $\cA$, consisting of a small set of generators of $\cG$, as a small dg category all sitting in degree $0$.
 As noted at the beginning of \autoref{sect:abstract}, there is a natural exact equivalence $\D(\cM)\iso\dgD(\cA)$.
 By setting $\cL$ to be the full localizing subcategory of $\dgD(\cA)$ which is the image of $\D_\cN(\cM)$ under the above equivalence, we have that $\D(\cG)\iso\dgD(\cA)/\cL$.

 Let us observe the following: \begin{itemize} \item[(a)] The quotient $\dgD(\cA)/\cL$ is a well generated triangulated category.
-This is because $\D(\cG)$, which is naturally equivalent to $\dgD(\cA)/\cL$, is well generated by \autoref{ex:alphacompgen} and well generation is obviously preserved under exact equivalences. \item[(b)] Consider the objects $\fQ(\Yon(A))$, for $A$ in $\cA$.
-By \autoref{restfun}, they are mapped to objects in the abelian category $\cG$, by the composition of the equivalences $\dgD(\cA)/\cL\iso\D(\cM)/\D_{\cN}(\cM)\iso\D(\cG)$ described above.
-This implies that

-for all $A,A_i\in\cA$ (with $I$ a small set) and all integers $k_i<0$. \end{itemize} In particular, the assumptions of \autoref{thm:crit1} are satisfied and we can apply that result concluding that the triangulated category $\dgD(\cA)/\cL$ (and hence $\D(\cG)$) has a unique enhancement. \end{proof}
+This is because $\D(\cG)$, which is naturally equivalent to $\dgD(\cA)/\cL$, is well generated by \autoref{ex:alphacompgen} and well generation is obviously preserved under exact equivalences. \item[(b)] The quotient functor $\fQ\colon\dgD(\cA)\to\dgD(\cA)/\cL$ is right vanishing.
+Indeed, one can consider the full subcategory $\cR$ of $\dgD(\cA)/\cL$ whose objects, under the equivalences $\dgD(\cA)/\cL\iso\D(\cM)/\D_{\cN}(\cM)\iso\D(\cG)$ described above, correspond to objects in $\D(\cG)$ with cohomology in strictly positive degrees.
+It is very easy to check that $\cR$ satisfies the properties of \autoref{abc}, taking into account that, by \autoref{restfun}, the objects $\fQ(\Yon(A))$ (for $A$ in $\cA$) correspond to objects in the abelian category $\cG$. \end{itemize} In particular, the assumptions of \autoref{thm:crit1} are satisfied and we can apply that result concluding that the triangulated category $\dgD(\cA)/\cL$ (and hence $\D(\cG)$) has a unique enhancement. \end{proof}